What is Service of Process in Law, the Ultimate Guide [+Things to avoid]

 The bottom line is that when personal service of process is necessary, when the process server has to physically hand the legal documents to the defendant, there are many options that are available to an experienced and skilled professional process server.

-What happens if you can’t serve someone court papers
+What happens if you can’t serve someone court papers, other available options:

 As discussed above, in some situations, the defendant can avoid the personal and direct service of process that the rules require.
 In most states and jurisdictions, the first way to serve someone with a summons or notice of a lawsuit along with the complaint that details the allegations in the lawsuit, is to physically hand the defendant with the paperwork.
 That is called personal service.
 But in some situations, the defendant can’t be physically served with the legal process like a summons and complaint or some other legal documents.
 This could be caused by the defendant actively avoiding the process server or placing themselves in situations where a process server does not have access to the defendant.
 This situation could also be caused by the defendant being out of the country, for example.
 But regardless of the reasons for the lack of ability to personally serve the defendant, there are other options available to the plaintiff to get the job done and get the lawsuit moving forward.